mrspeaker/moncroffe/README.md

 > client

-- if join with 1 (or wahtever) second until round, you get 10 second countdown
 - Camera goes through block when close, looking on angle
 - Block & face selection wrong when close to blocks
 - Bullet gets stuck when firing close to block